 A true fedora is made of wool felt but today's hats can now be found in leather, synthetic fibers or straw.
 Learn how to care for a fedora so it keeps that classic shape.

 Flat caps were created in the British Isles in the early 14th century.
 The cap is rounded with a small stiff brim just in front.
 Most often made of wool for winter warmth, it can also be found in cotton and leather.
 The cap was adopted by newsboys, golfers, and longshoremen in the United States and is still a popular style for gentlemen today.

 Wool flat caps can be hand washed using a gentle wool wash like Woolite.
 Simply fill a sink with lukewarm water, add a small amount of the wool wash.
-Submerge the cap and allow to soak for five to ten minutes.
+Submerge the cap and allow to soak for 5 to 10 minutes.
 Swish the hat around (do not wring) and then rinse well until no suds are seen.

 Fur and Faux Fur Hats